Paul Löbe: Weimar Republic

-Between 1904 and 1919 Löbe was in the Breslau city council and from 1915 to 1920 a member of the provincial parliament (Landtag) of Silesia.
-During the German Revolution of 1918–1919 Löbe declined to join the Council of the People's Deputies, the interim body under Friedrich Ebert (SPD) that led the country during the turbulent post-war months, because he felt himself "not yet sufficiently prepared for such a task".
+Between 1904 and 1919, Löbe was in the Breslau city council and, from 1915 to 1920, a member of the provincial parliament (Landtag) of Silesia.
+During the German Revolution of 1918–1919, Löbe declined to join the Council of the People's Deputies, the interim body under Friedrich Ebert (SPD) that led the country during the turbulent post-war months, because he felt himself "not yet sufficiently prepared for such a task".
 In the election of January 1919, the first in Germany with full suffrage for both women and men, Löbe was elected to the Weimar National Assembly, the parliamentary group that wrote the constitution of the Weimar Republic and served as Germany's interim Reichstag.
-In June 1919 he became one of the assembly's vice presidents.
+In June 1919, he became one of the assembly's vice presidents.
 He was a member of the Reichstag from its first Weimar Republic sitting in 1920 until 1933.
-In 1921 he also became a member of the Prussian Council of State (Staatsrat).
-From 1920 to 1924 (1st electoral period) and from 1925 to 1932 (3rd-5th electoral periods) he was president of the Reichstag, a position that was responsible for maintaining and organizing the Reichstag's self-government.
-In 1919 and 1920 he made efforts to reach an understanding with the moderate wing of the Independent Social Democratic Party (USPD), the antiwar and more left-leaning wing of the SPD that had broken away in 1917; it rejoined the SPD in 1922.
-After Ebert died in 1925, Löbe declined his party's offer to run as the SPD candidate in the presidential election against the conservative Paul von Hindenburg who won in the second round.
+In 1921, he also became a member of the Prussian State Council (Staatsrat).
+From 1920 to 1924 (1st electoral period) and from 1925 to 1932 (3rd-5th electoral periods), he was president of the Reichstag, a position that was responsible for maintaining and organizing the Reichstag's self-government.
+In 1919 and 1920, he made efforts to reach an understanding with the moderate wing of the Independent Social Democratic Party (USPD), the antiwar and more left-leaning wing of the SPD that had broken away in 1917; it rejoined the SPD in 1922.
+After Ebert died in 1925, Löbe declined his party's offer to run as the SPD candidate in the presidential election against the conservative Paul von Hindenburg, who won in the second round.
 Löbe saw his place to be in the parliament.
-From 1932 to 1933 (7th electoral period) he was Reichstag vice-president.
+From 1932 to 1933 (7th electoral period), he was the Reichstag vice president.

 In his function as Reichstag president, especially after October 1930, Löbe more and more often faced disturbances during Reichstag sessions, most of them coming from the Nazis and the Communist Party (KPD).
 Löbe met the challenge with a mixture of patience and severity in enforcing order against individual deputies.